-A post-chat survey is an important feature of any live chat software, which allows website visitors to comment on their overall customer experience, as well as rate the quality of service they received from the operator they chatted with, at the end of each chat session.
+A post-chat survey is an important feature of any live chat software, which allows website visitors to comment on their overall customer experience, as well as rate the quality of service they received from the agent they chatted with, at the end of each chat session.

 Post-chat surveys are often as simple as asking visitors to rate the quality of service they received on a scale of 1 to 5 – with 5 being the highest score.
 Therefore, the higher the score, the more satisfied your customers are.
 However, post-chat surveys are fully customizable to take the form of a short questionnaire as well – using field types such as texts, radio buttons, check boxes, drop-down lists, etc. – in order to meet all types of business needs.

-Your customers’ ratings and comments will not only allow you to assess your operators’ soft skills and problem-solving skills, but also, business practices and policies that may need revision in an ongoing effort to serve your customers better.
-Post-chat survey results can help you identify who your top performing chat operators are, as well as those who may need additional training.
+Your customers’ ratings and comments will not only allow you to assess your agents’ soft skills and problem-solving skills, but also, business practices and policies that may need revision in an ongoing effort to serve your customers better.
+Post-chat survey results can help you identify who your top performing chat agents are, as well as those who may need additional training.
 As a result, managers often take the results from customer rating reports into consideration when completing quarterly or year-end performance evaluations.

 The feedback you obtain from post-chat surveys allows you to gain valuable insight into customer expectations, and gives you the opportunities to deliver consistently extraordinary customer service and improve customer satisfaction ratings.